iqbal-lab/Mykrobe-predictor/README.md

 > Bradley, Phelim, et al. "Rapid antibiotic-resistance predictions from genome sequence data for Staphylococcus aureus and Mycobacterium tuberculosis."
 Nature communications 6 (2015).

+### Choosing a panel for TB

+In short, bradley-2015 is more specific, walker-2015 more sensitive.
+You can see a comparision of the results on ~3000 MTUB sequence [here](example-data/walker-vs-bradley.md)

 ### Paper, citation

 > [Bradley, Phelim, et al. "Rapid antibiotic-resistance predictions from genome sequence data for Staphylococcus aureus and Mycobacterium tuberculosis."Nature communications 6 (2015).](http://www.nature.com/ncomms/2015/151221/ncomms10063/full/ncomms10063.html)